xiaxx244/academic-kickstart/content/authors/admin/_index.md

 - PhD students
 ---

 Youya Xia has just earned Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
-Her research interests lie in the development and application of computer vision, natural language processing techniques in robotics.
+Her research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
 She worked with Prof. Junaed Sattar about underwater robotics perception during her undergraduate years.
 She will join Cornell University as a PhD student starting Fall 2019!